Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 5 – Management Strategies.md

 ### 5.1.4 Advantages and Practical Implications

-The main strength of the GARCH–KMV assessment framework lies in its **forward-looking nature**.
+The main strength of the GARCH–KMV assessment framework lies in its forward-looking nature.
 It provides early signals of credit deterioration before rating agencies or financial statements reflect the change.
 Moreover, it aligns well with regulatory principles under Basel III, where capital adequacy and exposure limits are increasingly linked to internal risk sensitivity.